For this tutorial we do not offer a free download of the pattern.

 6. Work the slices

-Work the top slices of the bag with a slice dye.
+Treat the top edges of the bag with an edge dye.

-Insert the rectangular loops into the center of the P5 pieces.
-Then, sew the P5 pieces to the top of P1 with a simplified seam or saddle stitch.
+Insert the rectangular loops in the center of the P5 pieces.
+Then, sew the P5 pieces onto the top of P1 with a simplified seam or saddle stitch.

 ![]() |